Calling

 The Wound

 You spent years holding tools that were not yours.
-Each fit well enough to deceive for a season.
-But your grip was always wrong – thumb braced where it should have rested, wrist turned against the grain.
-The body learnt your lie – said comfortable when it meant familiar.
+The chisel bit crooked and the pen never settled, no matter how you turned your wrist.
+Each fit well enough to deceive for a season – long enough to build calluses in places your hand wasn't shaped to harden.
+Pain became landscape.
+A pull you learnt to call fatigue, a numbness you stopped noticing.
+The body swallowed your lie – said comfortable when it meant familiar.
 One day, your hand closes around something new.
-Before thought, your fingers find grooves you didn't know you were searching for.
+Your fingers find grooves you didn't know you were searching for.
 Your wrist settles.
-And then – from somewhere behind your ribs – a note.
-As if your body were a string struck at last in the pitch it was made for.
+The angle feels like rest and the tension releases.
+Then, from somewhere behind your ribs, a sound.
+As if your whole body were a string struck to its own note.

 The Path